-Now, your winning robot is built, and you've started writing the programs to run it.
-How do you keep your NXT programs under control?
-When working as a team, everyone has their ideas of where the programs should be saved or how they should be named.
+Now that your winning robot is built and you've started writing the programs to run it, how do you keep your EV3 programs under control?
+When working as a team, everyone has their own ideas of where the programs should be saved or how they should be named.
 What about when one team member needs to change another team member's code?
 How do you do keep track of who is making changes, and what if some code gets deleted that you later realize you needed to keep?

 Also what about software upgrades and firmware upgrades?
-The NXT-G program is updated every so often, and it's important that your team work with the latest version.
-This is true for the firmware that your NXT brick runs as well.
+The EV3 program is updated every so often, and it's important that your team work with the latest version.
+This is true for the firmware that your EV3 brick runs as well.
 Keeping your robot's firmware updated is very important to make sure you avoid dealing with unnecessary software issues with your robot's programming.

-NXT Updates
+Ev3 Updates

-Having the latest firmware in your NXT brick is very important.
+Having the latest firmware in your EV3 brick is very important.
 New firmware is often available on the Internet, and it contains fixes for bugs and implements new algorithms for optimizing program space and execution.

-■ Note Firmware is the software stored in the read-only memory of your NXT brick.
-The firmware is the software that tells the NXT how to behave and interact with the hardware and any loaded programs.
-For example, it tells the NXT how to display information on the screen or how to talk to a computer via the USB wire-things that you take for granted when using the NXT brick.
+Note Firmware is the software stored in the read-only memory of your EV3 brick.
+The firmware is the software that tells the EV3 how to behave and interact with the hardware and any loaded programs.
+For example, it tells the EV3 how to display information on the screen or how to talk to a computer via the USB wire-things that you take for granted when using the EV3 brick

-To download the latest drivers for NXT-G, you will need to install the NXT-G software onto your computer.
-When the application is loaded, from the Tools menu, select Update NXT Firmware, as shown in Figure 12-1.
+To download the latest drivers for EV3, you will need to install the EV3 software onto your computer.
+When the application is loaded, from the Tools menu, select Firmware Update, as shown in Figure 12-1.
 The resulting screen (see Figure 12-2) will display the current firmware versions available and allow you to connect with the Lego Education web site to check for more recent versions.